Yehuda Avner: Diplomatic career

 Avner returned to and settled in Jerusalem in 1956, and joined the Israeli Foreign Service in 1958.
 For the next 25 years, he worked for five Israeli prime ministers: as Speechwriter and Secretary to Prime Ministers Levi Eshkol and Golda Meir, and as Advisor to Prime Ministers Yitzhak Rabin, Menachem Begin, and Shimon Peres.
 As a top political aide, Avner was privy to the inside workings of Israel's prime minister's office, and was present for major decision-making moments, including Operation Entebbe, Operation Opera, and the signing of the Egypt–Israel peace treaty.
 Avner served as press secretary, official notetaker, and liaison between the prime ministers of Israel and Rabbi Menachem Mendel Schneerson.
 Avner documented many of these conversations, and later published some of the unclassified discussions.

-Avner served in diplomatic positions at the Israeli Consulate in New York, and the Israeli Embassy to the US in Washington D.C.
-In 1983, he was appointed Ambassador to Britain and Non-resident Ambassador to the Republic of Ireland.
+Avner served in diplomatic positions at the Israeli Consulate in New York, and the Israeli Embassy to the US in Washington, D.C.
+In 1983, he was appointed Ambassador to Britain and Non-resident Ambassador to Ireland.
 He returned to Israel in 1988, before serving as Ambassador to Australia between 1992 and 1995.